TITLE 23: EDUCATION AND CULTURAL RESOURCES

 4) If the applicant is unable to provide evidence of meeting one of the criteria set forth in subsection (a)(2), a one-time, interim approval shall be granted if each of the following conditions are met.
 The interim approval is valid until June 30 following two years of the approval being issued.
 The provisions of this subsection (a)(4) shall not apply to individuals who held initial approval issued prior to June 30, 2013.

-A) The applicant shall provide evidence of meeting one of the criteria listed in subsection (a)(1).
+A) The applicant provides evidence of meeting one of the criteria listed in subsection (a)(1).

-B) The applicant shall have attained a rating of at least Level 3.0 on the EIPA or meets the criteria listed in either subsection (a)(2)(B) or (a)(2)(C).
+B) The applicant has attained a rating of at least Level 3.0 on the EIPA or meets the criteria listed in either subsection (a)(2)(B) or (a)(2)(C).

 b) Validity; Renewal

-Approval shall be valid for five years, subject to the provisions of Section 21B-20 of the School Code, and shall be renewable upon presentation of evidence that, during the five-year period of the approval's validity, the individual has completed 50 clock hours of professional development activities.
+Approval shall be valid for five fiscal years, subject to the provisions of Section 21B-20 of the Code, and shall be renewable upon presentation of evidence that, during the five-year period of the approval's validity, the individual has completed 50 clock hours of professional development activities (see Section 25.800).
 Sign language interpreter approvals shall be renewed between April 1 and June 30 of each renewal cycle.
 If the approval is not renewed during this time period it will expire and any required professional development must be completed prior to a new approval being issued.

-The provisions of Section 25.510(e) shall apply to the revocation or suspension of approval or other permissible sanction for educational interpreters.
+The provisions of Section 25.510(c) shall apply to the revocation or suspension of approval or other permissible sanction for educational interpreters.